Taosif99/COVID19_SimulationUndVisualisierung/README.md

 * The screenshots are stored in C:\Users\YourUserName\AppData\LocalLow\DefaultCompany\SimulationUndVisualisierung\Screenshots.
 * Simulation csv-log files are stored in C:\Users\YourUserName\AppData\LocalLow\DefaultCompany\SimulationUndVisualisierung\SimulationLogs
 ## Important directories (General, for all operating systems)
-Look in the persistantDataPath of the [UnityAPI] (https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) for your operating system, there it must contain the folders
+Look in the persistantDataPath of the [UnityAPI](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) for your operating system, there it must contain the folders:
 * SavedSimualtions where simulation configurations are stored as .covidSim binaries
 * Screenshots where the screenshots are stored
 * SimulationLogs where the csv log files are stored.